rng-guy/NFSMWBartender/README.txt

 The "Advanced" feature set FIXES THREE BUGS / ISSUES:
  • non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer blocked in races,
- • early Strategy despawns or cancellations no longer stall the game from making new requests,
+ • early Strategy despawns or cancellations no longer stall the game from making new requests, and
  • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.